OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 OnSSET Model
 =============

 OnSSET is a bottom-up medium to long term optimization model.
 Its principle is simple.
 It tries to much the estimated electricity demand with the most cost effective supply option for each location.
 First, the study area is divided into a mesh of square grid cells, each one of which is accomplanied with characteristics (e.g. population density, land type, distance from existing power infrastructure etc.) defined by its location.
-Then, these characteristics are aggregated and used to informed formulas estimating the Levelized Cost of Electricity generation (LCOE) for seven technologies.
+Then, these characteristics are aggregated and used to informed formulas estimating the Levelized Cost of Electricity generation (LCoE) for seven technologies.
 These can vary based on:

 1)  The target level and quality of energy access, i.e., the amount of electricity that already electrified and yet to be electrified population will be provided with, measured in kWh/person/year.